• Skip to primary navigation

 A bowl of creamy ingredients for artichoke dip, with a cutting board of chopped artichoke hearts to the side.

-You can also easily assemble it a day or two before heating it up, which offers another time-saving bonus.
+You can easily assemble it a day or two before heating it, which offers another time-saving bonus.

 No Cream Cheese, No Spinach